Iron Arachne logo glyph

 Music

-Ceuthöc music has a single rhythm with a fast beat.
-It is very loud, with simple harmony.
-It commonly has a focused melody with a low pitch in a E pentatonic minor key.
+Geurmy music has a single rhythm with a moderate beat.
+It is quiet, with no harmony.
+It usually has a focused melody with a low pitch in a A pentatonic minor key.
 Usually, it has a piercing timbre.